svenpetersen1965/PET_CBM_1541_Adapter/README.md

 The software resides in a 2532 EPROM in UD11 and is started with SYS40960.

 Find more in the project documentation and <a href="http://tech.guitarsite.de/cbm_1541_ada.html">my website</a>

+Mike Naberezny  did some further inverstigation of the EPROM binary/disassembly and has found out some interesting details.
+Check out his <a href="https://github.com/mnaberez/vc1541dos">github repository</a>.